spiney199/Subclass-Selector/README.md

 + **DrawDropdownForListElements** - False by default.
 Shows or hides the type selection dropdown when *[SubclassSelector]* is used on a collection.
 + **HideClassLabel** - True by default.
 Acts as in integrated `[HideLabel]`.
 Only works on non-collection members.
 + **CustomTypeFilter** - A string resolved as a ValueResolver.
 Can be used to add extra filtering logic after all sub-types are generated.
 Provides a System.Type `$type` named value.
 Note that abstract types are already filtered.
++ **DrawBoxForListElements** - If true, will draw collection elements in a BoxGroup-style box.